 Being a small village, Peebles does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Peebles is quite a bit lower than the national average among all cities of 21.84%: just 10.52% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Peebles with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.52% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Peebles in 2022 was $17,586, which is low income relative to Ohio and the nation.
 This equates to an annual income of $70,344 for a family of four.
 Peebles also has one of the higher rates of people living in poverty in the nation, with 41.56% of its population below the federal poverty line.